 Genius and Gaiety In Fiction, Philosophical Fiction, Satirical G Gaiety is a quality of ordinary men.
 Genius always presupposes some disorder in the machine.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Skepticism’s Value In Fiction, Philosophical Fiction, Satirical S Skepticism is the first step towards truth.
+Blame Social Conventions In Fiction, Philosophical Fiction, Satirical B It is not human nature we should accuse but the despicable conventions that pervert it.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

 Flattery vs. Truth In Fiction, Philosophical Fiction, Satirical F We swallow greedily any lie that flatters us, but we sip only little by little at a truth we find bitter.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now